The Ice Warriors: Production

 Deborah Watling was unable to attend the complete recording of the final episode.
 Consequently, Victoria is asked (off-screen) to return to the TARDIS halfway through the episode.

 Unusually, the word "episode" was dropped from each episode number in this serial.
 All save episodes 2 and 3 of The Ice Warriors exist in the BBC Archives.
 Episodes 1 and 4-6 were recovered in 1988 when they were found in Villiers House in Ealing.
 They were only found because everything was being cleared out while BBC Enterprises was in the process of moving out of the building.

 Cast notes

 Michael Attwell later played Bates in Attack of the Cybermen (1985).
 Angus Lennie subsequently appeared in Terror of the Zygons (1975).
+This serial was Sonny Caldinez's second appearance on the series after Evil of the Daleks, and he would return to play Ice Warriors in their subsequent three appearances.
+Peter Sallis who played Penley was going to appear again in Doctor Who in the series Enlightenment and play Striker but industrial action caused filming times to change and his schedule could no longer fit the role in.